open-metadata/OpenMetadata/openmetadata-docs-v1/content/v1.0.0/connectors/storage/s3/index.md

 {% stepDescription title="4.
 Name and Describe your Service" %}

-Provide a name and description for your service as illustrated below.
+Provide a name and description for your service.

 #### Service Name

 OpenMetadata uniquely identifies services by their Service Name.
-Provide a name that distinguishes your deployment from other services, including the other {connector} services that you might be ingesting metadata from.
+Provide a name that distinguishes your deployment from other services, including the other Storage services that you might be ingesting metadata from.

 {% /stepDescription %}